dsanders11/imagebitmap-getimagedata-demo/README.md

 #### 1080p

+The results for `ImageBitmap.getImageData` usage with `ImageCapture.grabFrame` seem to be bottlenecked by the 'Utility: Video Capture' process in Chromium, which decodes video frames on a single thread sequentially.
+At 1080p this appears to max out the CPU for that thread and become the bottleneck, while the worker performing `ImageBitmap.getImageData` still has CPU room to spare.
+If the bottleneck was removed, it looks like the FPS could likely hit the 30 FPS mark, given that the worker processes frames fast enough for 60+ FPS.

 | ImageData Method         | Capture Method         | GetImageData Options | FPS | Avg CPU | Avg Memory |             Notes             |
 |--------------------------|:----------------------:|:--------------------:|:---:|:-------:|:----------:|:-----------------------------:|
 | CanvasRenderingContext2D | HTMLVideoElement       |          N/A         |  6  |  48.21  |   290 MB   | Memory usage peaked at 340 MB |